Witch Watch: Warlocks

+Known as the Forest Witch (森の魔女, Mori no Majo), he can use magic to manipulate plant life.
+He desires to revive Jura, a powerful warlock from the past, and he requires Nico to do so.
+Although he is rarely seen, he is responsible for many of the Otogi household's many battles by manipulating others.

 Characters appearing in Uron Mirage

 Uron Mirage (うろんミラージュ) is an in-universe fantasy battle manga series by "Moko Utakata" and published in Weekly Shōnen Jump.
 The manga and its anime adaptation tell the story of a group of young swordsmen who hunt monsters.
 The series is notably of rather poor quality, but it attracts fans who acknowledge this yet are nonetheless invested, in large part due to its fan fiction.
-It is the favorite manga of Yuri Makuwa and Kukumi Ureshino, the latter of whom is also one of its most popular fan artists.
+It is the favorite manga of Yuri and Kukumi, the latter of whom is also one of its most popular fan artists.